Discover everything we launched at Webflow Conf 2024

 Open Source CMS: the most common option, built with a mix of code and plug-ins

 An open source CMS is a piece of website building software whose source code is free and open for any developer to contribute to.
-This means you can install a large variety of add-ons, plug-ins, and templates when using this software, and your programmers can code any additional functions your site needs.
+This means you can install a large variety of add-ons, plug-ins, and templates when using this software, and your developers can code any additional functions your site needs.
 The collaborative nature of an open-source program enables a wide range of creative processes, but this decentralized approach can also be inefficient and complicated to manage.

 Open-source web development programs like WordPress were the first move towards the contemporary CMS and more accessible visual development tools.
 WordPress is still the most ubiquitous platform on the web, though the need for plug-ins and developer support for additional coding means it has its limitations.
 To create an effective enterprise-level site, plug-ins for features such as visual design, e-commerce, forms, security, SEO, analytics, and content management are essential.